getreu/tp-note/docs/source/tp-note--manual.md

    mc
    ```

-To test the configuration, navigate to some `.md` note file and
+To test the configuration, navigate to some `.txt` note file and
 press `[F3]` or `[Enter]`.

 ---